 The Writers Festival has multiple types of virtual events each week: A podcast on Fridays, author interviews on Sundays and live events (in partnership with the Ottawa Public Library and Library and Archives Canada) Monday evenings.
 There are also videos available of previous work from the International Writer’s Festival.

 In order to stay engaged with their participants and Ottawa’s coffee loving community, Ottawa Coffee Fest has started a coffee podcast!
-Every few weeks, they’ll be speaking with different people within the industry so you can get to know more about your favourite local roasters and coffee shops.
+The Coffee Gals speak with different people within the industry so you can get to know more about your favourite local roasters and coffee shops.

-House of PainT is not having a traditional festival this year, instead they are organizing virtual events and social media engagement.
-House of PainT created an interactive graffiti map to showcase all the street art in Ottawa.
-From Oct 1-4 there is also the online Hip-Hop Knowledge Conference featuring conversations, lectures, presentations, workshops and panel discussions all online.
+House of PainT is not having a traditional festival this year, instead they are organizing virtual events and multiple of types of public engagements.
+House of PainT created an interactive graffiti map to showcase all the street art in Ottawa and a colouring book featuring local artists to be purchased.

 Canadian Tulip Festival